caktus/guidebook/docs/testing/frontend.md

       )
     }

-We\'re going to be interested in verifying that this function renders data correctly.
-Because this is a unit test, we\'re testing this in isolation from whatever it is that generates the data, increments the app state in a way that sends data down the pipeline, and so on.
+We're going to be interested in verifying that this function renders data correctly.
+Because this is a unit test, we're testing this in isolation from whatever it is that generates the data, increments the app state in a way that sends data down the pipeline, and so on.

-So first, let\'s create some fake data and put it in a `constants.js` file in a directory adjoining our tests.
+So first, let's create some fake data and put it in a `constants.js` file in a directory adjoining our tests.
 Our component will expect to see an immutable List value, so we create the fake data like so: